postgres/postgres/contrib/pg_tde/documentation/docs/index.md

 `pg_tde` is the open source, community driven and futureproof PostgreSQL extension that provides Transparent Data Encryption (TDE) to protect data at rest. `pg_tde` ensures that the data stored on disk is encrypted, and that no one can read it without the proper encryption keys, even if they gain access to the physical storage media.

 !!! important

-    This is the {{release}} version of the extension and it is not meant for production use yet.
+    This is the {{release}} version of the extension and **it is not meant for production use yet**.
 We encourage you to use it in testing environments and [provide your feedback](https://forums.percona.com/c/postgresql/pg-tde-transparent-data-encryption-tde/82).

 [Overview](index/index.md){.md-button}
 [Get Started](install.md){.md-button}